MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Managing-Services.md

 Running  BITS               Background Intelligent Transfer Ser...
 ```

 You can even get all services that have dependencies.
-The following command does just that, and then it uses the Format\-Table cmdlet to display the Status, Name, RequiredServices and DependentServices properties of the services on the computer.
+The following command does just that, and then it uses the Format-Table cmdlet to display the Status, Name, RequiredServices and DependentServices properties of the services on the computer.

 ```
 Get-Service -Name * | where {$_.RequiredServices -or $_.DependentServices} | Format-Table -Property Status, Name, RequiredServices, DependentServices -auto